bankscrap/bankscrap-shinsei/README.md

 This adapter uses the Shinsei PowerDirect web interface and scraps Javascript global variable values to get its data.

+Contact: open an issue or email us at bankscrap@protonmail.com.

 ## Installation

 Add this line to your application's Gemfile: